-Unearned revenues are those in which resources are received by the School before it has a legal claim to them.
-The School has reported unearned revenues for funds received in fiscal year 2020 related to fiscal year 2021 activities.
+Unearned revenues are those in the previous year, which resources are received by the School before it has a legal claim to them.
+The School reported unearned revenues for funds received in fiscal year 2021 related to fiscal year 2022 activities.